francisojeah/deep-verify-project/web-apps/deep-verify-model-microservice/README.md

 ## 📖 Project Overview

-The microservice of Deep-Verify is responsible for handling the deepfake detection algorithms.
-Built with FastAPI, it offers a high-performance, asynchronous framework for running detection services and integrating them into the main application.
+DeepVerify's microservice is dedicated to the advanced detection of deepfakes in political media.
+Utilizing FastAPI, this microservice offers high-performance, asynchronous capabilities to integrate and deploy sophisticated detection algorithms for images and videos.

 ## ✨ Features

+- **Advanced Detection Algorithms**: Integrates state-of-the-art models for image and video analysis.
-- **FastAPI Framework**: High-performance, asynchronous web framework.
+- **FastAPI Framework**: Efficient and asynchronous web framework for optimal performance.
-- **Dockerized Deployment**: Easy to deploy using Docker.
+- **Dockerized Deployment**: Simplified deployment and scaling with Docker.
-- **Modular Design**: Organized codebase for easy extension and maintenance.
+- **Modular Design**: Structured codebase for scalability and maintainability.
-- **API Endpoints**: Dedicated endpoints for deepfake detection.
+- **Comprehensive API Endpoints**: Tailored endpoints for deepfake detection in images and videos.
-- **Logging**: Centralized logging mechanism for monitoring and debugging.
+- **Robust Logging**: Centralized logging for monitoring, debugging, and performance analysis.

 ## 🛠️ Tech Stack